Skip to Content

 HONUA KAI RESORT & SPA

-There’s a coffee stand, market with ice cream, and Duke’s restaurant (with a kids’ menu) on site.
+There’s a coffee stand, a market with ice cream, and Duke’s restaurant (with a kids’ menu) on site.

 It’s probably one of the best family-friendly resorts in Maui.